 With more than 2.85 billion monthly active users, Facebook is still the king of social media.
 Its users skew to an older demographic with more disposable income for expensive products.
-Most successful automotive influencers have a brand-specific Facebook account they use to reach these users through photos, videos, and engaging live feeds.
+Most successful automotive influencers use a brand-specific Facebook account to reach these users through photos, videos, and engaging live feeds.

 YouTube also boasts more than 2 billion monthly active users and is perhaps the most popular platform for automotive influencers.
-YouTube creators produce some of the highest quality content, and the platform’s library of long-form video allows influencers to give their audience a comprehensive look at whatever product they are promoting.
-This is especially important for car-buyers who want to learn everything they can about a vehicle before making a purchase.
+YouTube creators produce some of the highest quality content, and the platform’s library of long-form videos allows influencers to give their audience a comprehensive look at whatever product they are promoting.
+This is especially important for car buyers who want to learn everything about a vehicle before making a purchase.

 Top automotive influencers in the creator marketplace today

 Alex Hirschi is an Australian influencer who worked as a broadcast journalist until 2017 before launching her Supercar Blondie brand.
-She now lives in Dubai with a mission of hunting down the world’s coolest cars.
+She now lives in Dubai with a mission of hunting down the world’s most excellent cars.

-Alex was named one of the top 30 most influential women in the Arab world by Arabian Business in 2019 and Influencer of the Year by Esquire Middle East.
-She was most recently awarded Breakout YouTuber of the Year by Shorty Awards in 2020.
+Alex was named among the top 30 most influential women in the Arab world by Arabian Business in 2019 and Influencer of the Year by Esquire Middle East.
+Shorty Awards most recently awarded her Breakout YouTuber of the Year in 2020.

 Hertrich Eugene Jr., aka Hertlife, is a car enthusiast turned influencer with a passion for burning rubber.
 He is also the content manager for Hoonigan Industries, an apparel company for drifting, burnout, and donut junkies.

 Sophia Floersch is a German racing driver and is considered one of the most promising up-and-comers in motorsports.
-The 22-year-old first started racing karts at age 4 and now races professionally in the Deutsche Tourenwagen Masters grand touring car series.
+The 22-year-old first started racing karts at age four and now runs professionally in the Deutsche Tourenwagen Masters grand touring car series.

 Sophia is an outspoken advocate against discrimination and sexism women drivers face.
 She recently criticized a separate women’s Formula 3 championship as a “step back on a sporting level” that is “not the way to help women in motorsport.”

 David Patterson, aka ThatDudeInBlue, started with a goal of working in Hollywood before he shifted to filming cars.
-He now hosts everything from car reviews, project car builds, documentaries, drifting, and more.
+He now hosts everything from car reviews; to project car builds, documentaries, drifting, and more.

-When he isn’t entertaining his more than 1 million YouTube subscribers, David is running his company Patterson Car Care, which provides “everything you need to wash your car.”
+When he isn’t entertaining his more than 1 million YouTube subscribers, David runs his company Patterson Car Care, which provides “everything you need to wash your car.”

 Emelia Hartford is an actor, producer, car builder, and driver who prides herself on challenging social norms as a leading female in a male-dominated automotive industry.

 Freddy Hernandez, better known as Tavarish on social media, is a Russian influencer known for buying, modifying (and breaking) cars.
-Most of Tavarish’s content involves buying beat up luxury vehicles, fixing them, and then selling them.
+Most of Tavarish’s content involves buying beat-up luxury vehicles, fixing them, and selling them.